-Is it time to become a payment facilitator and make more money on payment processing?
-This is a question which many companies are asking themselves every day.
+Is it time to become a payment facilitator and choose the best payment gateway to make more money on payment processing?
+This is a question which many companies ask themselves every day.
 Is your company one of them?
-Maybe, you have already considered the prospect of becoming a PayFac, and answered the question affirmatively.
+Maybe, you have already considered the prospect of becoming a PayFac and answered the question affirmatively.

 The biggest challenge about becoming a PayFac is, perhaps, finding the proper technology.
-We can bet, many of you did experience difficulties while making the choice or are still searching for the best technological solution.
-And how many of us have tried to implement new payment solutions only to end up being discouraged by a knot of hidden catches which are not visible at first glance?
-If you are experiencing the challenges, related to becoming a PayFac, keep reading.
+We can bet, many of you did experience difficulties while making a choice or are still searching for the best technological solution.
+And how many of us have tried to implement new payment solutions only?
+If you are experiencing the challenges regarding becoming a PayFac, keep reading.

 Just like any other company that handles electronic payments, a payment facilitator needs to register with an acquiring bank and find a payment gateway partner.